redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 SLA Violations are considered as "solved" if no new violations from the same SLA are received within the monitoring period (eg., 1min)

-SLA Violations are sent by the SLA Manager and consumed by the DSS using Kafka: for the integration tests, they are **sent with a script**:
+As described in the [Pledger architecture](../architecture/architecture.md), SLA Violations are sent by the SLA Manager and consumed by the DSS through the StreamHandler using Kafka.
+**To allow the testing of the DSS and cut down the dependencies**, you just need Kafka running and the following script to generate and send SLA violations:

 ```